anton1gritsenko/anton1gritsenko.github.io/README.md

 To get you started you can simply clone the `Weather-APP` repository and install the dependencies:
+## Demo
+Let's see the [demo][demo]

-1)clone zip archive from  repository: https://github.com/anton1gritsenko/weather-app
+1)clone zip archive from  repository: https://github.com/anton1gritsenko/anton1gritsenko.github.io
 2)on project directory use terminal (PHPstorm)
 3)use command install npm: 'npm install'
 4)use command install bower components: 'bower install'